xBlade58/passward/README.md

 For Windows, do the following:

 1. Install Node.js 18 (we used 18.30.0).
-2. Install one of the following Python versions: v3.7, v3.8, v3.9 v3.10
+2. Install one of the following Python versions: v3.7, v3.8, v3.9 v3.10.
-3. Install C++ Build Environment: Visual Studio ("Desktop Development with C++" workload) *or* Visaul Studio Build Tools (with "Visual C++ build tools" workload)
+3. Install C++ Build Environment: Visual Studio ("Desktop Development with C++" workload) *or* Visaul Studio Build Tools (with "Visual C++ build tools" workload).
+4.
+5. Run `npm install -g node-gyp`.
-4. Navigate to root directory of the project and run `npm install`.
+6. Navigate to root directory of the project and run `npm install`.
 This should create a `./passwardcrypto/build` folder.
+7. If no such subfolder is created, navigate to `./passwardcrypto` and run `node-gyp configure` and `node-gyp build`.
+Then run `npm install` on the root folder.
-5. As Electron has a different application binary interface form a given Node.js binary, native modules need to be recompiled for Electron.
-Therefore, you need to run `./node_modules/.bin/electron-rebuild`.
+8. As Electron has a different application binary interface form a given Node.js binary, native modules need to be recompiled for Electron.
+Therefore, you need to run `.\node_modules\.bin\electron-rebuild.cmd` (in the root folder).
-6. Run `npm run start`.
+9. Run `npm start`.
 This should open the app.

 ### On Mac